tperry2x-uk/OpenXTalk-Community-DPE/docs/contributing_to_docs.md

 ## Using Git GUI software

 Download a Git GUI Client from http://git-scm.com/downloads/guis

-Once you have familiarised yourself with the client, go to the livecode repo https://github.com/livecode/livecode and click Fork, and then "Clone in Desktop" button at the top right. clone to a suitable location.
+Once you have familiarised yourself with the client, go to the repo https://github.com/livecode/livecode and click Fork, and then "Clone in Desktop" button at the top right. clone to a suitable location.